Michael Manning (fetish artist): 1990s

 A move to San Francisco in 1991 coincided with Manning's decision to focus on comic books and erotic illustration full-time.
 Manning continued to self-publish and produce work for the Bay Area's emerging BDSM/sex-zine community while his artwork and stage/costume design for multi-media performances appeared regularly at local music venues, fetish events, and art galleries.
 Much of his graphic work from this period was subsequently collected and published in the art collection Lumenagerie (1996) and the anthology Cathexis (1997).
 He also wrote and drew four volumes of the Spider Garden series and in collaboration with artist Patrick Conlon the first installment of the Tranceptor series.

 2000s

 A second collection, Inamorata: The Erotic Art of Michael Manning with an introduction by Patrick Califia-Rice, was published by Last Gasp in 2005 just after Manning moved to Los Angeles.
 The second volume in the Tranceptor series, Iron Gauge, was published in 2007.

 Manning's artwork has been exhibited in galleries in San Francisco, New York, Chicago, Boston, Omaha, Miami, Los Angeles, Tokyo, and Milan.
 In 2002, mural-sized reproductions of panels from his In A Metal Web graphic novel were featured as part of a special installation at San Francisco's Yerba Buena Center for the Arts comic book-themed exhibition Fantastic!
-Comics and the Art of Illusion, <ref..
+Comics and the Art of Illusion.

-Manning's work appears illustrating Tales of Gor, a role-playing game based on the works of John Norman, written by James Desborough.
+Manning's work appears to illustrate Tales of Gor, a role-playing game based on the works of John Norman, written by James Desborough.